k3s-io/docs/docs/installation/configuration.md

 ## Configuration with binary

 As stated, the installation script is primarily concerned with configuring K3s to run as a service.
 If you choose to not use the script, you can run K3s simply by downloading the binary from our [release page](https://github.com/k3s-io/k3s/releases/latest), placing it on your path, and executing it.
-Or you can install K3s without enabling it as a service:
+This is not particularly useful for permanent installations, but may be useful when performing quick tests that do not merit managing K3s as a system service.
 ```bash
 curl -sfL https://get.k3s.io | INSTALL_K3S_SKIP_ENABLE=true sh -
 ```